collinbarrett/collinbarrett.github.io/_posts/2020-03-02-givecamp-memphis-2020.md

         Homepage](/assets/img/craftOrganizationHome_collinmbarrett-113x300.jpg)](/assets/img/craftOrganizationHome_collinmbarrett-scaled.jpg)
         <figcaption>New Craft Organization Homepage</figcaption>
     </figure>
-</div>### The Homepage
+### The Homepage

 Our teammate Amy drove down from Chicago just to attend this event.
 She has a background in design and took charge of capturing the vision of the Craft Organization in a compelling new homepage featuring a hero time-lapse of seedlings growing and a photo collage tied together by a root system.
 This element, along with a magnificent new logo by design volunteer Rod, proved to be the standout accomplishment of the project.

-We initially wanted the photo collage to be a dynamic feed from the Crafts’ Instagram feed.
+We initially wanted the photo collage to be a dynamic feed from the Crafts' Instagram feed.
 We were unable to successfully filter out unrelated pictures reliably, however, and the static graphic allowed for a more cohesive integration of the photos with the roots and program information text boxes.

 ### Challenge: Transactional Email from a University Campus

 Our most significant technical hurdle was allowing the new WordPress site to send emails to the Crafts when people filled out the contact form.
-GiveCamp Memphis’ infrastructure does not support SMTP relays of any kind, so we had to use a third-party mail service.
+GiveCamp Memphis' infrastructure does not support SMTP relays of any kind, so we had to use a third-party mail service.

 Normally, this is not too much of a challenge.
 The GiveCamp DevOps team recommended using